patrick-kidger/patdb/README.md

 ##### `pdb`/`pdb++`?

-We offer syntax highlighting; nested exceptions; interacting with hidden frames; everything discussed above.
+We offer syntax highlighting; nested exceptions; interacting with hidden frames; a hybrid TUI/REPL interface rather than pure-REPL.
-However we don't offer line-by-line evaluation.
-(I almost never find it useful, as compared to just inserting breakpoints.
-Especially in complicated programs.)

 ##### `ipdb`?

-Similar to `pdb`: we offer a more concise set of commands and a more responsive interface.
-We also handle nested exceptions.
-We don't offer line-by-line-evaluation.
+Same as for `pdb`, except that `ipdb` does support syntax highlighting and hidden frames.

 ##### `pudb`?